 A 90-year-old North London woman who survived Nazi death camps and Jewish ghettos today returned to Auschwitz for possibly the final time.

-Renee Salt of Hendon was determined to take part in events marking the 75th anniversary of the liberation of by Russian troops in February 1945.
+Renee Salt of Hendon was determined to take part in events marking the 75th anniversary of the liberation by Russian troops in February 1945.

 More than one million men, women and children were murdered at Auschwitz and its sister camp, Birkenau.
 Many were sent to the gas chamber.